goodeggs/resource-schema/README.md

 app.get 'products/:_id', resource.get('_id'), resource.send
 app.delete 'products/:_id', resource.delete('_id'), resource.send
 ```
-This abstracts away a lot of the boilerplate such as error handling or validating query parameters, and allows you to focus on higher-level resource design.
+This abstracts away a lot of the boilerplate such as building queries, validating values, and handling errors, and allows you to focus on higher-level resource design.

 ## Generating Middleware